 ABOUT ME.
 SHORTLY 😂

-Hey, this is me, sitting in an urban garden in the Mauerpark, Berlin, with an UFO* on my shoulders.
+Hey, this is me, sitting in an urban garden in the Mauerpark, Berlin, with a UFO* on my shoulders.
 My name is Dana Kikić Nemmert, I am a maker and this is my journey, so far.
 Hop on!
 Love to have you around.

-I grew up in Belgrade, where my parents relocated before my birth, but actually never arrived, always keeping the tight connection with the south-serbian city.
+I grew up in Belgrade, where my parents relocated before my birth, but never arrived, always keeping a tight connection with the south-Serbian city.
 My childhood was mobile and busy, constantly on the road between Bridge Championships all over Europe ( my father was an avid player, representing Yugoslavia, then Serbia internationally ), Belgrade, Niš, our weekend house further down in the south, Germany, where we had close relatives and Pula, Croatia, where we had a stripe of land just next to the sea. 🚗

 EAST VS WEST OR THE OTHER KIND OF WAR

-In a crash course about the inequalities between the East and West, western arrogance and new forms of submissiveness of nations, I learned on the top of my skin and deep down in my emotional brain and intuitive stomach, about "liaisons dangereuses" between German professors from Bavaria and their Eastern European students, about using the means and powers bestowed upon them from the public to do a scientific research to exploit human resources from all over the world and especially the countries of former "Eastern bloc" and the Asian continent, about geographic and personal connections that circumvent all applications for highly honorable jobs, and about the human moral that looked more distorted the higher you climbed.
+In a crash course about the inequalities between the East and West, western plain arrogance and arrogance of ignorance, and new forms of submissiveness of nations, I learned on the top of my skin and deep down in my emotional brain and intuitive stomach, about "liaisons dangereuses" between German professors from Bavaria and their Eastern European students, about using the means and powers bestowed upon them from the public to do scientific research to exploit human resources from all over the world and especially the countries of former "Eastern bloc" and the Asian continent, about geographic and personal connections that circumvent all applications for highly honorable jobs, and about the human moral that looked more distorted the higher you climbed.

 It took me some time and many disappointments to learn that, but what did not kill me made me stronger, so I became something like a social warrior, verbally confronting people with their hypocrisy.
 I was also learning to read people better and better and to watch carefully what they do, not what they say.
 This school of life brought me further than any university.
-I was choosing more and more wisely, settled down and left academic science for good when my daughter was born in 2009.
+I was choosing more and more wisely, settled down, and left academic science for good when my daughter was born in 2009.